im5ushant/im5ushant/README.md

 - 🔭 I’m currently working on a MERN Stack Project.
 - 🌱 Learning Backend Development and DevOps as of now.
-- 👯 I’m looking for a 2 month long internship related to MERN Stack.
+- 👯 I’m looking for an internship related to MERN Stack.
 - 💬 I love to automate things and learn the most cutting edge technologies.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/im5ushant/)
 - ⚡ Fun fact: I love to stimulate both the sides of my brain!!!